Ice vs Heat for Treating Tennis Elbow & Golfer's Elbow (Pitcher's Elbow) Injuries

 Tennis elbow and golfers elbow can happen to anyone, right now there are thousands of doctors and physical therapists dealing with patients that require a solution to treat their elbow injury fast and heal it (where possible).

-If you want to be proactive about properly dealing with your elbow injury, speak to your doctor about adding conservative temperature treatments to your recovery with AidMyTennisElbow's system using a Cold Compress or Ice Pack and Deep Tissue Regeneration Therapy with an Elbow T•Shellz Wrap.
+If you want to be proactive about properly dealing with your elbow injury, speak to your doctor about adding conservative temperature treatments to your home recovery with AidMyTennisElbow's system using a Cold Compress or Ice Pack, MendMeShop Arnica Pain Cream, and Circulation Boost with an Elbow T•Shellz Wrap®.

 Note: If you have an Acute (recent, inflamed) Soft Tissue Injury, Do Not Use Heat.

 Your doctor knows that the sooner cold is applied, the quicker you can reduce inflammation and achieve real pain relief.
 This will help reduce the chance of a much longer lasting chronic injury.
 Heat and inflammation are a bad mix and should not be used together.
-Heat is good at the spa - it will help your body relax, but when it comes to an injury it is not a good idea.
+Heat is good at the spa - it will help your body relax, but when it comes to an injury that is swollen, it is not a good idea (unless your physician specifically recommends otherwise).

 When To Use Cold: